bookofproofs/bookofproofs.github.io/_sources/history/17th-century/boyle.md

 * Boyle was a founding fellow of the Royal Society.
 * It is for this reason that we have decided to include Boyle into this archive of mathematicians for, although he did not develop any mathematical ideas himself, he was one of the first to argue that all science should be developed as an application of mathematics.
 * Although others before him had applied mathematics to physics, Boyle was one of the first to extend the application of mathematics to chemistry which he tried to develop as a science whose complex appearance was merely the result on simple mathematical laws applied to simple fundamental particles.
-* In 1668 Boyle left Oxford and went to live with his sister Lady Ranelagh in London.
 * Some however, were keen to find Boyle a wife.
 * Boyle seemed to have successfully avoided such attempts to marry him off.
 * The religious side of Boyle is one which we have not mentioned in this biography, yet it was an important force in his life.